 HWH systems are hydraulic leveling systems produced by HWH Corporation in Moscow, Iowa.
 An RV industry leader in hydraulic landing gear, HWH makes hydraulic jacks (and slide-out mechanisms) for RVs, horse trailers, and specialty vehicles, among other systems.

+HWH hydraulic leveling jacks make leveling your RV easy.
+The process takes place from inside your RV, where a control panel is located.
 From the control panel, you can manually raise/lower each side/end of the RV.
 Or, if so equipped, you can use the automatic leveling function to engage the system (either a hydraulic system or air system) to level your RV from front to back and side to side.

 Control panel for the operation of an HWH RV leveling system.
 (Photo credit: HWH Corporation)

-This bi-axial lifting (two jacks or air bags on one side/end lifting at the same time) is important as it helps to prevent twisting of the RV’s chassis.
+This bi-axial lifting (two jacks or air bags on one side/end lifting at the same time) is crucial as it helps to prevent twisting of the RV’s chassis.
 The end result is a level rig that’s also stabilized, minimizing motion when people are walking around inside.

-The system is typically installed by the RV manufacturer, but can also be installed aftermarket by an HWH RV tech.
+The system is typically installed by the RV manufacturer, but can also be installed after-market by an HWH RV tech.

 How Does the HWH Leveling System Work?

 HWH hydraulic leveling systems use tanks, pumps, hoses, and sensors to raise and lower the RV.
 HWH air leveling systems use the existing air bags (on an RV with an air suspension, like a diesel pusher) to raise/lower each side/end of the RV.
+To accomplish leveling, most of HWH’s hydraulic systems use single-acting cylinders, where the jacks are retracted using springs.
+But some HWH systems have double-acting cylinders, where the jacks are also retracted using hydraulic power.

-The level sensing unit has a side-to-side tolerance of about an inch and a front-to-back tolerance of about five inches.
-(Comparing this to using a circular bubble level, half of the bubble in the bull’s eye would roughly equate to these tolerances.)
+The level sensing unit has a side-to-side tolerance of about an inch and a front-to-back tolerance of about five inches (comparing this to using a circular bubble level, half of the bubble in the bull’s eye would roughly equate to these same tolerances).
+Depending on the type of leveling (air or hydraulic), the jacks you have, and their mounting height, the typical lift from an HWH system will be between four and six inches.

 These are examples of straight jacks with various lifting capacities.
 (Photo credit: HWH Corporation)